 Oh, and you know how CFLs take a minute or two to warm up and reach their full brightness?
 LEDs don’t have that problem.

 8. Consider Solar Panels

 Traditional solar panels cost less, but let’s face it, they’re ugly.
-Even so, they are very visible, which means they make a statement that some renters are looking to make.
+Even so, they’re very visible, which means they make a statement that some renters are looking to make.

 Here’s one other way to approach solar, however.
-If you invest the money up front for solar panels, you can effectively become the power utility, and charge your tenants for electric usage each month.
-Whether those charges are based on actual usage, a flat fee, or simply higher rent with utilities included is up to you.
+If you invest the money upfront for solar panels, you can effectively become the power utility and charge your tenants for electric usage each month.
+It's up to you whether those charges are based on actual usage, a flat fee, or simply higher rent with utilities included.